 Known seismic events occurring in Southeast New Mexico and West Texas, specifically in the Delaware Basin, are recorded in a database and on a map.
-This information is obtained every quarter in a report from the New Mexico Institute of Mining and Technology, Socorro, New Mexico, utilizing data from an array of nine seismographs in the vicinity of the WIPP Site (NMIMT 2009).
+This information is obtained every quarter in a report from the New Mexico Institute of Mining and Technology, Socorro, New Mexico, utilizing data from an array of nine seismographs in the vicinity of the WIPP Site (NMIMT 2010).

-During the reporting period there were seven seismic events recorded in the Delaware Basin.
-Five seismic events occurred in Eddy County with magnitudes less than 1.5.
-One seismic event occurred in Reeves County with a magnitude of 0.6.
-One seismic event occurred in Ward County with a magnitude of 2.3.
+During the reporting period there were two seismic events recorded in the Delaware Basin.
+One seismic event occurred in Reeves County with a magnitude of 1.3.
+One seismic event occurred in Pecos County with a magnitude of 1.9.
 Table 11 provides information on recorded seismic events which have occurred in the Delaware Basin.